pvprodk/GrowattESPHome/README.md

 - Please note that there are two protocol_versions.
 Newer Growatt inverters, that comes with a ShineWifi-X uses RTU2.
 Older versions use RTU.
 - This code is tested on Growatt MIN/MOD XXXTL3-X/XH/XE (other Growatt inverters running protocol_version: RTU2 might also be supported (Let me know if you tested with SPH inverter))
 - ESPHome 2022.4.0 or newer required
 - 2026-09-07: Added battery-sensors codeline 419-477, please remove these if you don't have battery connected to the inverter.
+Currently untested.
+Let me know if they work for you.

 # Using the ShineWifi-X
 NOTE: Newer ShineWifi-X is equipped with an ESP8266 that has 4MB flash.
 In this case you have to change the code from esp07s to esp12e.